ouistiti-project/ouistiti/README.md

   HTTP/2.0 may be possible with a future modules.

- 2) Keep Alive connection: The client connection may be keep between several request.
+ 2) Keep Alive connection: The client connection may be keep between several requests.

- 3) HTTP pipelining: The server in HTTP/1.1 and over may receive several requests and send response in the same time.
+ 3) HTTP pipelining: The server in HTTP/1.1 and over may receive several requests and send the responses in the same time.

  5) HTTP streaming: A module may send big binary file or live streaming.